-This programme is part of Base Titanium's policy of creating a rapid and sustainable workforce transition whereby more than 99% of its employees will be Kenya citizens by the year 2020.
-The programme was launched in 2014 in collaboration with the Technical University of Mombasa, and is aimed at providing the necessary combination of knowledge and skills to enable the apprentices to graduate as well rounded and qualified business people.
+knowledge and skills to enable the apprentices to graduate as well rounded and qualified business people.
 The programme is designed to run concurrently with theory studies offered by tertiary institutions with Base Titanium providing the practical training facility to complement classroom learning.
 Target trainees include electricians, instrument technicians, mechanical fitters, diesel mechanics, welders, heavy mobile mining equipment trades, automotive electricians, plumbers, boilermakers and plasticians.
 The National Industrial Training Institute (NITA) visited Base's training facility in August 2014 and recommended the use of the apprenticeship programme as a model upon which to base the establishment of a consistent approach to skills development across other Kenyan industries and organisations.

-3.2.
-Partnerships with Academia
+3.2 Partnerships between Industry and Academia

 The enactment of the Science, Technology and Innovation Act in 2013 has provided a platform for partnership initiatives that can potentially contribute towards in-country value addition.
-One such initiative is Linking Industry With Academia (LIWA), a regional platform that seeks to create and institutionalise linkages between academia (universities, research institutions and TVET's), private sector and government in areas of research, science, innovation, skills and technology.
+One such initiative is Linking Industry with Academia (LIWA), a regional platform that seeks to create and institutionalise linkages between academia (universities, research institutions and TVET's), private sector and government in areas of research, science, innovation, skills and technology.